pkudrel/web/source/getting-started.md

 # Getting Started

-This article walks us through the most essential parts to know when working with NUKE.
+This article gives a tour through the most essential parts to know when working with NUKE.

-## Prerequisites
+## Introduction

-Only for the setup, we need to install the global tool:
+NUKE follows the **principle of low ceremony**, which means that builds are executed with little to no requirements - which includes required knowledge as well as required tools.
+Since builds are written as simple C# console applications, they ensure **native integration with existing IDEs** like VisualStudio, JetBrains Rider or VSCode.
+Features like debugging, navigation and refactorings will just work out-of-the-box.
+Also NuGet packages can be consumed the usual way, by adding package references.
+There are simply no limitations compared to any other C# project.
+The most traditional way to execute a build is to invoke one of the **generated bootstrapping scripts** (_build.ps1_ or _build.sh_).
+More information can be found in the [bootstrapping](#bootstrapping) and [build invocation](#build-invocation) sections.

+### Extended Tooling

+Although NUKE integrates natively with existing tooling, we provide additional tools and extensions to offer the best user-experience for a build system.
+The global tool `Nuke.GlobalTool` helps with the initial setup and also allows for a more convenient:

 ```
+# For global availability
+dotnet tool install Nuke.GlobalTool --global

+# For one-time availability
-dotnet tool install -g Nuke.GlobalTool
+dotnet tool install Nuke.GlobalTool --tool-path ./nuke
 ```

-Besides that, NUKE is designed to integrate natively with every IDE.
-However, for a better user experience, we recommend to check out the available extensions for:
+Extensions can be installed for some of the most popular IDEs:

 - [JetBrains ReSharper](https://resharper-plugins.jetbrains.com/packages/ReSharper.Nuke/)
 - [JetBrains Rider](https://plugins.jetbrains.com/plugin/10803-nuke-support)
 - [VisualStudio Code](https://marketplace.visualstudio.com/items?itemName=nuke.support)

-Typically, these extensions allow for convenient execution of build targets.
+Typically, these extensions offer a convenient way to execute build targets in different modes.
+For instance, either in run or debug mode, or with or without dependencies.
+Also they include code snippets to write targets more quickly.

 ## Build Setup